 - Kid Friendly Fish Tacos

 - Weekly Meal Plan - 5 Delicious Mexican Recipes for Dinner

 - Taco Salad made with Homemade Taco Seasoning

 - 2 - 3 bell peppers of various colors

 - 1 large yellow onion

-Slice your skirt steak thin and against the grain.
+- Slice the skirt steak thin and against the grain.

-In a heavy pan, heat 2 tbsp oil and add the skirt steak, stirring occasionally until almost cooked through.
+- In a heavy pan, heat 2 tablespoon oil and add the skirt steak, stirring occasionally until almost cooked through.

-Add the peppers and onions to the pan.
+- Add the steak back to the pan.